thetruthisquran/thetruthisquran.github.io/quran-answers-all-questions.md

 title: Quran Answers All Questions
 permalink: /quran-answers-all-questions/
 exclude: true
+description: Verses in the Quran used as reference to show how the Quran answers all questions in a detailed manner.
 ---

 Below are the verses used to provide evidence for the Quran claiming it answers all questions in a detailed manner.